 I believe there is always a way to feel better for each and every one of us, even if we haven't found that solution yet.
-Healing takes time.
+Healing takes time, and it is not linear.

-I am hoping that my journey inspires you to find your way despite your limitations and be able to thrive and live a life beyond your wildest dreams.
+I am hoping that my journey inspires you to find your way in this world despite your limitations while thriving and living a life beyond your wildest dreams.

 You may notice that all of my recipes are gluten-free and special diet-friendly, while most are also plant-based.
 Specifically, my recipes are gluten-free, dairy-free, refined sugar-free, egg-free, soy-free, and mostly nut-free.
 This is for 4 reasons:

 - I have Celiac Disease and therefore eat gluten-free for my health.

-- In the last 5 years, I developed a number of severe food sensitivities due to Leaky Gut including but not limited to dairy, egg whites, soy, most nuts/seeds, banana, pineapple, broccoli, spinach, raw blueberries, raspberries, strawberries, and about 40 others.
+- In the last decade-plus years, I developed a number of severe food sensitivities due to Leaky Gut including but not limited to dairy, eggs, soy, most nuts/seeds, banana, pineapple, broccoli, walnuts, ginger, eggplant, and about 40 others.
 You will find that my recipes are free of what I cannot consume.

 - In general, I think everyone can benefit from adding more whole foods and plants into their diets.
-Whole foods and plants feed our mind, body, and soul and that's why I promote the message of clean eating, especially with the gluten-free community.
-Whole foods over processed ones.
+Whole foods and plants feed our mind, body, and soul and that's why I promote the message of clean eating, especially in the gluten-free community.

 This is why I gave Goodie Goodie Gluten-Free a complete makeover with a (dot) com.
 I used to have my blog on Blogspot (dot) com.
 A lot has changed and I wanted my site to reflect the changes that I have created in my life.
 I kept the same name because whole foods, healthy gluten-free living, clean eating, spiritual self-care, and self-love are also goodies- just a different kind.